yashsahugtx/skype-docs/Skype/SDN/articles/audiotimestamperrormicms-element-qualitypropertiestype-complextype-skype-for-business-sdn-interface-2-2-schema-c.md

 Speaking device clock drift rate, relative to CPU clock.
 Average error of microphone-captured-stream time stamp, in milliseconds, for the last 20 seconds of a call.

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information